-An all-member budget event was held on 20 January 2023 to outline the Council Plan and Draft Budget for 2023-24 ahead of scrutiny by the Performance and Finance Scrutiny Committee (PFSC) on 25 January, agreement by Cabinet on 31 January and approval at County Council on 17 February.
+An all-member budget event was held on 20 January 2023 to outline the Council Plan and Draft Budget for 2023/24 ahead of scrutiny by the Performance and Finance Scrutiny Committee (PFSC) on 25 January, agreement by Cabinet on 31 January and approval at County Council on 17 February.
 The event included a plenary session setting out the over-arching budget followed by individual breakout groups by scrutiny committee portfolio area.
 There was no breakout group for PFSC responsibilities as formal scrutiny by the committee took place on 25 January.
-The comments and questions from the plenary session and each of the breakout groups are set out below for information and consideration by the Cabinet.
+The comments and questions from the plenary session and each of the breakout groups set out below were considered by Cabinet in putting together the final Draft Budget for 2023/24.